 The DHQ (District Head Quarters) Hospital Abbottabad remained affiliated to Ayub Medical College for teaching for a period of 18 years.
-Now all the clinical departments have shifted to the newly constructed buildings of Ayub Teaching Hospital, which has all the general clinical disciplines like Medicine, Surgery and allied subspecialties, Gynaecology & Obstetrics, Ophthalmology, ENT, Radiology, Oncology and Critical Care Units, Pathology Laboratories, etc.
+Now all the clinical departments have shifted to the newly constructed buildings of Ayub Teaching Hospital, which has all the general clinical disciplines like Medicine, Surgery and allied subspecialties, Gynaecology & Obstetrics, Ophthalmology, ENT, Radiology, Oncology, and Critical Care Units, Pathology Laboratories, etc.

 The basic and clinical disciplines maintain a high standard of education with modern equipment and highly competent teaching staff assuring superior training and patient care.

 In order to provide dental education and better dental health facilities to the people of this region, the Department of Dentistry at Ayub Medical College has been upgraded to the College of Dentistry for BDS classes.
 A class of 24 students was admitted in 1999.
-The college will provide improved facilities of dental & facio-maxillary surgery besides training and teaching of students for degree of Bachelor of Dental Surgery from the University of Peshawar.
+The college will provide improved facilities of dental & facio-maxillary surgery besides training and teaching of students for the degree of Bachelor of Dental Surgery from the University of Peshawar.

 The College has been publishing its scientific journal, ‘Journal of Ayub Medical College’ (JAMC) since January 1988.
 It has gained its place as a Standard Medical Journal, recognized by the PMDC, registered with the International Serial Data System of France, and Indexed and abstracted by Index Medicus of WHO Eastern Mediterranean Regional Office (EMRO).
-It has been indexed with the Index Medicus, Pubmed and Medline, and is the 2nd of the few medical journals available online from Pakistan and the only Pakistani Medical Journal available FULL TEXT with illustrations FREE online at:
+It has been indexed with the Index Medicus, Pubmed, and Medline, and is the 2nd of the few medical journals available online from Pakistan and the only Pakistani Medical Journal available FULL TEXT with illustrations FREE online at:

-To develop a healthy mind in a healthy body, students are encouraged to participate in co-curricular and extra-curricular activities such as literary, sports, religious, cultural and other welfare activities.
+To develop a healthy mind in a healthy body, students are encouraged to participate in co-curricular and extra-curricular activities such as literary, sports, religious, cultural, and other welfare activities.
 The sports programs include indoors, outdoors, individual and collective activities.
-Our students are also exposed to field work in the rural areas as part of their training in the community right from their first year.
+Our students are also exposed to fieldwork in the rural areas as part of their training in the community right from their first year.
 Educational tours and medical camps are organized by the specialists and students in the far-flung areas of the region where basic health facilities are lacking.